alissonzampietro/angular6/README.md

 The **@Injectable** funcionality allow you *pass a reference of a component* to another component in the instantiation of this.

 ### @Component
-With **@Component** funcionality, tou define before the Class the target area in the HTML that you will work in the component.
+With **@Component** funcionality, you define before the Class the target area in the HTML that you will work in the component.

 ## Best Practices